Angela Davis: Political activism and speeches

 Davis opposed the 1995 Million Man March, arguing that the exclusion of women from this event promoted male chauvinism.
 She said that Louis Farrakhan and other organizers appeared to prefer that women take subordinate roles in society.
 Together with Kimberlé Crenshaw and others, she formed the African American Agenda 2000, an alliance of black feminists.

 Davis has continued to oppose the death penalty.
 In 2003, she lectured at Agnes Scott College, a liberal arts women's college in Decatur, Georgia, on prison reform, minority issues, and the ills of the criminal justice system.

 On October 31, 2011, Davis spoke at the Philadelphia and Washington Square Occupy Wall Street assemblies.
 Due to restrictions on electronic amplification, her words were human microphoned.
 In 2012, Davis was awarded the 2011 Blue Planet Award, an award given for contributions to humanity and the planet.

 At the 27th Empowering Women of Color Conference in 2012, Davis said she was a vegan.
 She has called for the release of Rasmea Odeh, associate director at the Arab American Action Network, who was convicted of immigration fraud in relation to her hiding of a previous murder conviction.

 Davis supports the Boycott, Divestment and Sanctions campaign against Israel.

 Davis was an honorary co-chair of the January 21, 2017, Women's March on Washington, which occurred the day after President Donald Trump's inauguration.
-The organizers' decision to make her a featured speaker was criticized from the right by Humberto Fontova and the National Review.
+The organizers' decision to make her a speaker was criticized from the right by Humberto Fontova and the National Review.
 Libertarian journalist Cathy Young wrote that Davis's "long record of support for political violence in the United States and the worst of human rights abusers abroad" undermined the march.

 On October 16, 2018, Dalhousie University in Halifax, Nova Scotia, presented Davis with an honorary degree during the inaugural Viola Desmond Legacy Lecture, as part of the institution's bicentennial celebration year.

 On January 7, 2019, the Birmingham Civil Rights Institute (BCRI) rescinded Davis's Fred Shuttlesworth Human Rights Award, saying she "does not meet all of the criteria".
 Birmingham Mayor Randall Woodfin and others cited criticism of Davis's vocal support for Palestinian rights and the movement to boycott Israel.
 Davis said her loss of the award was "not primarily an attack against me but rather against the very spirit of the indivisibility of justice."
 On January 25, the BCRI reversed its decision and issued a public apology, stating that there should have been more public consultation.

-In November 2019, along with other public figures, Davis signed a letter supporting Labour Party leader Jeremy Corbyn describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world", and endorsed him in the 2019 UK general election.
+In November 2019, along with other public figures, Davis signed a letter supporting Labour Party leader Jeremy Corbyn describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia, and racism in much of the democratic world", and endorsed him in the 2019 UK general election.

 On January 20, 2020, Davis gave the Memorial Keynote Address at the University of Michigan's MLK Symposium.